Ways to Stop Hazing

 Encourage Members to Voice Concern with the New Member Education Program

 Those who oppose hazing are less likely to speak out if they feel they are alone in their opinion.
 Even a single member who speaks out against hazing can encourage others to do the same.

 Be Willing to Amend Traditions

 The same education methods may not work for every new member class.
-Organizations should consider multiple solutions to solving problems and use campus and organizational resources to increase their creativity.
+Organizations should consider multiple solutions to solving problems and use campus and organizational resources to enhance their creativity.
 Consider the activities you create as part of a new tradition for future members.

-Develop a Chapter Anti-hazing Policy
+Develop a Chapter Anti-Hazing Policy

 In additional to University of Rochester and your national organizational regulations, create and distribute an anti-hazing policy for your chapter.
 Provide an outline of non-acceptable activities and behaviors, and create internal sanctions for members who violate the policy.

-Share Ideas With Other Organizations
+Share Ideas with Other Organizations